-In keeping with 5.2 Redress the Balance (page 20) and to assist with making the streets more pedestrian friendly, consultant highway engineers have recommended that the town centre becomes a 20mph zone, with threshold details to the carriageway at the northern end of Market Street and southern end of High Street to reinforce the proposed 20mph zone signs.
+In keeping with 5.2 Redress the Balance (page 22) and to assist with making the streets more pedestrian and cycle friendly, consultant highway engineers have recommended that the town centre becomes a 20mph zone, with threshold details to the carriageway at the northern end of Market Street and southern end of High Street to reinforce the proposed 20mph zone signs.
 Where feasible footways would be widened and carriageways widths reduced.
 Raised uncontrolled crossings are also proposed in various locations to assist pedestrians and to help reduce traffic speeds.
 Additional loading bay and bus stop markings are proposed to assist with traffic management.

 In addition to the engineering measures the hierarchy will be developed through a consistent and cohesive approach to surfacing materials, street furniture, signage and lighting that will unify the town centre.
-Streets will be designed for pedestrians, giving priority over vehicles wherever possible.
+Streets will be designed to give pedestrian and cycle priority over vehicles wherever possible.
 The street hierarchy consists of five types of route identified below: